A fast, easy recipe for White Chicken Chili. Filled with chicken, corn, white beans, and green chiles. Comforting and healthy!

 - 2 cloves garlic, minced

-- 1 or 2 4-oz cans diced green chiles
+- One or two 4 oz cans diced green chiles

-- 1 15 oz can cannellini beans/white beans, drained and rinsed
+- One 15 oz can cannellini beans/white beans, drained and rinsed

 - Optional garnishes: tortilla chips, sour cream, green onion, grated cheese, avocado